National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 The N3C works with domain experts to screen sensitive information to protect patient privacy.
 N3C datasets are cleaned again in the pipeline before the data is released.
-The pipeline contains a process to remove any possible privacy breaching data.
+The pipeline contains a process to remove any possible privacy-breaching data.
 This process includes tribal zip code truncation and Agency for Healthcare Research and Quality (AHRQ) code removal.

 Tribal zip code truncation is a process that is used to protect the privacy of individuals who live on tribal lands in the United States.